-WIDTH RESTRICTION AND MAXIMUM WIDTH SIGNING
+WIDTH RESTRICTIONS

 Eff.
-12-07-1999 Rev. 08-12-2014
+12-07-1999 Rev. 04-27-2021

 The work within this contract will cause a width restriction requiring notification a minimum of 21 days prior to the actual width restriction and/or event requiring “Maximum Width” signing.
 All “Maximum Width” signing shall be furnished, erected, maintained and removed by the Contractor for placement at the locations shown within the contract plans.